TMJ Treatment Boise, ID

 Orthodontics

-We offer the ClearCorrect clear aligner system as a reliable orthodontic treatment to help our patients suffering from a TMJ disorder.
-ClearCorrect clear aligner system is an effective way to realign the bite and straighten crooked teeth which can address the underlying bite alignment issues that may be contributing to the condition.
 This clear aligner system will gradually shift the teeth into proper position, thus aligning the teeth.
-This will improve the bite, reducing tension and stress on the teeth and jaw joint, and help to alleviate TMJ symptoms such as jaw pain, frequent headaches, and muscle tension.
+The results of the treatment are improvement to the bite and less tension and stress on the teeth and jaw joint.
+Clear aligners can help free you from TMJ symptoms such as jaw pain, frequent headaches, and muscle tension.
 To learn more about how ClearCorrect works, see Invisible Braces.

-Schedule An Appointment for TMJ Treatment in Boise, ID
+Contact us Today for TMJ Treatment in Boise, ID

-We will provide you with the correct TMJ treatments in Boise, IDS to address all your painful symptoms of TMJ disorder.
+We will provide you with the correct TMJ treatments in Boise, Idaho to address all your painful symptoms of TMJ disorder.
 After an exam and consultation, your dentist will develop a treatment plan that will work best for you and your unique needs.
 If you would like to visit our office for an evaluation, call (208) 254-6365 to schedule an appointment.